-When they landed, they saw a fire of burning coals there with fish on it, and some bread. –John 21:9
+When the disciples landed, they saw a fire of burning coals there with fish on it, and some bread. –John 21:9

-This is the Jesus who could walk through walls or defy gravity, who could lift off from earth like a gentle rocket.
-The resurrection body of this man had an utterly new relationship with the material universe.
-Nevertheless He still honored the old order, squatting on a rock to cook breakfast for His disciples.
+The resurrection body of Jesus had an utterly new relationship with the material universe, walking through walls and defying gravity by lifting off from earth like a gentle rocket.
+Nevertheless He still honored the old order by squatting on a rock to cook breakfast for His disciples.

 The place where this famous event occurred is a beach at Tabgha on the northwest shore of the Sea of Galilee, now marked by a church called The Primacy of Peter.
 This Franciscan chapel was built in 1933, but the foundations of a previous fourth-century church are still visible at the base of one wall.
 At this site, for the second time in their lives, Peter and his buddies fished all night without catching anything, only to be told by Jesus, “Throw your net on the right side of the boat and you will find some” (Jn 21:6).
 Recognizing the Lord, Peter jumped into the water and swam (not walked) to Him, whereupon the others followed in the boat to discover a breakfast of toast and roasted fish already prepared.